Marry Waterson: Reception

 One review of The Days That shaped Me, Waterson's first album with Oliver Knight, noted that the brother and sister "have thrived on communal music making while developing highly original and distinctly English performance styles of their own."
 A review in The Independent called the album's songs "unadorned, sometimes courtly, always hard to read."
 Robin Denselow, in reviewing Hidden for The Guardian, described Waterson's singing as "no-nonsense, sometimes deadpan, but effectively varied" and stated that the album "sounds better each time you play it."
 Later reviewing Two Wolves for the website Freaky party, Denselow said that Waterson's "singing is plaintive and quietly powerful, and the songs are slow but varied".

 Other artistic pursuits

-Waterson currently lives in Robin Hood's Bay, where she animates music videos, recently producing stage loops for Marc Almond.
+Waterson currently lives in Robin Hood's Bay, where she animates music videos, producing stage loops for Marc Almond.
 She has also worked as a graphic designer.
 Previously she developed a successful practice as a sculptor, working largely in sandstone.
 Her work has been exhibited at numerous locations in Yorkshire and the northeast of England, and she has completed several commissions.